-Any projectile discharged from a firearm or other weapon shall not travel beyond the boundary for the parcel from which it is launched.
+Any projectile discharged from a firearm or other weapon shall not travel beyond the boundary of the parcel from which it is launched.

-The discharge of firearms and use of other weapons is prohibited within 100 yards of any building or structure devoted to human occupancy without the permission of the landowner or occupant.
+The discharge of firearms is prohibited within 100 feet of any building or structure devoted to human occupancy without the permission of the landowner or occupant.

-Except as provided herein, the discharge of firearms or other weapons is prohibited on any parcel less than five acres.
+The discharge of firearms is prohibited on any parcel less than five acres.

 Target practice with any other weapon or the establishment of any practice range for other weapons is permitted only as follows:

-On a parcel having an area of 1/2 acre or more; and
+On a parcel having an area of 20,000 square feet or larger.

-Where the target has a backstop constructed of such material so as to insure that the projectile shall come to a complete stop after penetrating the target; and
+Where the target has a backstop constructed of such material so as to ensure that the projectile shall come to a complete stop after penetrating the target.

-Under conditions where the projectile used will not leave the parcel upon which the weapon is discharged; and
+Under conditions where the projectile used will not leave the parcel upon which the weapon is discharged.

-The target center or bulls eye shall be less than four feet above the ground; and
+The target center or bull's-eye shall be less than four feet above the ground.

-Discharge of paintball guns is permitted only as follows:
+Discharge of paintball or airsoft guns aimed at another person is permitted only as follows:

 The provisions of this chapter relating to firearms and other weapons do not apply to the following: